-Washington benefits from critical infrastructure investments that improve mobility in congested areas along the rail corridor.
-These projects create and preserve jobs, foster economic growth, and improve air quality across our state.
+Washington benefits from critical infrastructure investments that improve mobility in congested areas along the corridor, create and preserve jobs, foster economic growth, and improve air quality across our state.

 - Adds capacity by building third main track near Longview Junction;

 - Reduces congestion allowing passenger trains to move freely around Longview Junction;

 - Improves passenger train reliability and accommodates increases in passenger train frequency.